ToxoGenomicsWorkshop/ToxoGenomicsWorkshop.github.io/index.md

 ### Introduction
 This is the GitHub repository for the Toxoplasma Conference RNAseq Workshop.
 Goals of this workshop include:

-* gain an understanding of how RNAseq data is generated and how the raw data is processed (for practical reasons, we will discuss but not demonstrate this)
+* gaining an understanding of how RNAseq data is generated and how the raw data is processed (for practical reasons, we will discuss but not demonstrate this)
-* learn to use the R programming language to manage and explore the data (hands-on with example dataset)
+* learning to use the R programming language to manage and explore the data (hands-on with example dataset)
-* use ToxoDB to gain an understanding of how to 'read' RNAseq data in a genome browser (also hands-on)
+* using ToxoDB to to interpret RNAseq data in the context of a genome browser (also hands-on)

-***Rationale for this Workshop***  Students and postdocs training in the biomedical sciences today are faced with the challenge  analyzing and interpreting large-scale datasets, as well data being continuously made available in the public domain.
-Research in Toxoplasma has mine large data sets.
-Once a problem specific to genomics, the issue of 'big data' is becoming ubiquitous, as everything from microscopy to flow cytometry to gene expression profiling produce  This workshop provides students and postdocs with an opportunity to begin developing the skills necessary to analyze, summarize and present the results of RNAseq experiments.
+***Rationale for this Workshop***  Students and postdocs training in the biomedical sciences today are faced with the challenge of analyzing their own large-scale datasets, as well data being continuously made available in the public domain.
+The ability to carry our forward and reverse genetic screens in _Toxoplasma_, together with the excellent genome resources for this pathogen, makes _Toxoplasma_ research particularly adept at genome-scale experiments in both the parasite and the host.
+This workshop serves an a hands-on introduction to the methods and challenges assocated analzing and visualizing RNAseq data.
 The workshop will be run as a hands-on tutorial using a real data-set

 ----